Ski flying: Events

-Scoring and judging
+Scoring

-Distance points

 Ski flying uses the same points system as ski jumping, but with two differences.
 In ski jumping, an athlete who reaches the K-point receives 60 points as a base mark for distance; in ski flying it is 120 points.
 For every metre beyond the K-point, bonus points are awarded.
 In ski jumping, a metre has a value of 2 points for normal hills and 1.8 points for large hills; in ski flying, a metre is worth 1.2 points.
-These bonus points are then added to those received from reaching the K-point.
-Failing to reach the K-point instead results in a deduction of points from the base mark to the same aforementioned values.
-Examples: